Complaints

 We hope that most problems can be sorted out easily and quickly, often at the time they arise and with the person concerned.
 If your problem cannot be sorted out in this way and you wish to make a complaint, we would like you to let us know as soon as possible - ideally, within a matter of days or at most a few weeks - because this will enable us to establish what happened more easily.
 If it is not possible to do that, please let us have details of your complaint:

-- Within 6 months of the incident that caused the problem; or
+• Within 6 months of the incident that caused the problem; or

-- Within 6 months of discovering that you have a problem, provided this is within 12 months of the incident
+• Within 6 months of discovering that you have a problem, provided this is within 12 months of the incident

-Complaints should be addressed to the Practice Manager.
+Complaints should be addressed to Helen Knight, Practice Manager.
 Alternatively, you may ask for an appointment with the Practice Manager in order to discuss your concerns.
 The complaints procedure will be explained to you and will ensure that your concerns are dealt with promptly.
 It will be a great help if you are as specific as possible about your complaint.

 What We Shall Do